 gemini-flash | google/gemini-3-flash-preview |

 In BYOK mode, aliases only work within your provider.
 If your bot uses an Anthropic key, the gpt and gemini aliases won't work.
-In managed mode (the default), all aliases work since OpenRouter routes to every provider.
+In managed mode (the default), all aliases work because multi-provider models are enabled.

 Step 3: Switch using a full model name